maciektr/enrollXchange/docs/local_setup.md

 # Local development setup
-Alternatively to using docker, you can setup the app development enviroment locally.
+Alternatively to using docker, you can setup the app development environment locally.

 ### Clone project and fill .env
 Follow instructions from [main README](https://github.com/jakubsolecki/enrollXchange/blob/main/README.md).

 Change `DB_HOST` variable in `.env` file to `127.0.0.1`.

-### Enviromental variables
+### Environmental variables
-You will need to install [direnv](https://direnv.net/) in your system for enviromental variables managment.
+You will need to install [direnv](https://direnv.net/) in your system for environmental variables managment.
 For RedHat based (e.g. Fedora) run:
 ```shell
 $ sudo dnf install direnv